UIKA: Fast Universal Head Avatar from Pose-Free Images: Acknowledgements

 {

 }

 \maketitlesupplementary

-\thesection{\Alph{section}} \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} In this supplementary material, we first provide additional implementation details for our model, along with further visualization results (Sec.~\ref{sec:implement_suppl}).
-We then present our synthetic dataset (Sec.~\ref{sec:synth_suppl}).
-Next, we report additional comparative experiments, covering both self and cross reenactment on monocular and multi‑view settings (Sec.~\ref{sec:comp_suppl}).
+\thesection{\Alph{section}} \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} In this supplementary material, we first provide additional implementation details for our model, along with visualizations of components (Sec.~\ref{sec:implement_suppl}).
+We then present and evaluate our synthetic dataset (Sec.~\ref{sec:synth_suppl}).
+Next, we report additional comparative experiments and a user study, covering both self and cross reenactment on monocular and multi‑view settings (Sec.~\ref{sec:comp_suppl}).
 We also include extended ablation studies, examining the impact of training data size as well as ablations of our method itself (Sec.~\ref{sec:abla_suppl}).
 We then provide more in‑the‑wild cases and applications, e.g., text‑to‑head‑avatar generation (Sec.~\ref{sec:app_suppl}).
 Finally, we discuss the limitations of our method (Sec.~\ref{sec:limit}) and its associated ethical implications (Sec.~\ref{sec:ethics}).
 Additional dynamic results are provided in our supplementary video.